Apple Win EU Tax Rulings Appeal

 It was clear from the outset that for Apple the stakes were high.
-This decision was worth around €13bn in back taxes alone, as well as interest of a further €1.2bn.
-From an Irish Government perspective this ruling is a vindication of it’s approach to tax with the General Court agreeing with Ireland, who have said from the outset that rulings for Apple were not some sort of “sweetheart deal”.
+This decision was worth around €13bn in back taxes alone, as well as the interest of a further €1.2bn.
+From an Irish Government perspective, this ruling is a vindication of it’s approach to tax with the General Court agreeing with Ireland, who has said from the outset that rulings for Apple were not some sort of “a sweetheart deal”.

 Apple Tax Rulings

 The case against Ireland and Apple was centred around the notion that two tax rulings which the Irish government had granted Apple had a selective tax advantage amounting to illegal state aid under article 107 of the Treaty on the Functioning of the EU (TFEU).

 According to the EU, the sales operations Apple set up in Europe meant that customers were contractually buying products from Apple Sales International (ASI) in Ireland, as opposed from shops that physically sold the products to EU customers.
 Apple’s branches in Ireland would then send fund to the US each year to finance research and development there.

 The two tax rulings by the Irish Government concerned the internal allocation of profits within ASI, which the EU claimed endorsed a split of the profits for tax purposes in Ireland.

 The European Commission, in stating its case, claimed that the tax rulings issued endorsed an artificial allocation of profits and that these had “no factual or economic justification”.
 Therefore giving Apple a selective tax advantage.